 - Now we can tell them it’s coffee.
 You should always keep the image of coffee present so that customers can quickly identify what you do.
 Picture driving by a business at 40 MPH and seeing the name or logo; in the blink of an eye it should be readily apparent that you serve coffee as a primary business.
 On the topic of that logo make certain that the logo is clear, not overly elaborate and has a crisp and easily identified color scheme.

 - Make it unique – Unless it is your intention to masquerade as part of some large chain (such as a coffee shop I once visited named “Starbean,” written in bold green and white text), you’re going to want a brand name that can be uniquely associated with your company and product.
 Do a little search on Google for “Daily Grind.”
 Go ahead, I’ll wait.
 At the time of writing this article there are over 1.4 million mentions of the words Daily and Grind, and nearly 700,000 for the phrase “Daily Grind”; I can identify about 150 unique listings that are coffee shops or other coffee and tea related businesses.
 How will your business possibly be identified, recognized or remembered through all of that noise and confusion?
 Also consider possible legal setbacks to having such a similar name.
 Daily Grind-A is not going to be very happy when Daily Grind-B opens up down the street and will probably have something to say about.
-Always have your attorney research your prospective name(s) for possible infringement on another’s trademarks or business names – you can do a cursary search through the US Patent and Trademark Office website and the corporation or business division of your Secretaries of State offices.
+Always have your attorney research your prospective name(s) for possible infringement on another existing trademark or business name – you can do a cursory search through the US Patent and Trademark Office website and the corporation or business division of your Secretaries of State offices.

 Oh, there’s one more category that I failed to mention above: